Stichoza/awesome-georgia/README.md

 # Awesome Georgia
-A curated list of awesome libraries and packages specific to Georgia (country).
+A curated list of awesome libraries and packages specific/related to Georgia (country).

 ---